 Staying Fit And Active

 If you are active and looking for a sports team or other sporting pursuit to stay fit and healthy, or you like to find a club to watch some live professional sport, Bristol has a wide and varied selection.
-Your luxury student accommodation in Bristol is close to a whole host of sports venues and university sports clubs.
-Here, we look through a selection of some of the finest.
+Your luxury student properties in Bristol are close to a whole host of sports venues and university sports clubs.

 Indoor Sports Centre

 With membership available through the university, there is some amazing sports facilities for you to stay fit and to make new friends as part of sports teams and other sports activities.
-This is the case whether you are looking to have some fun and stay fit, or if you are looking to become an elite athlete or sportsperson and compete at a top level.
 There is a sport and team for everyone, from those wanting to run, those looking to take up squash or tennis, or maybe join a team like a football or rugby team.
 The Students’ Union at the University of Bristol has a state-of-the-art gym, a 32-metre swimming pool, top quality sports pitches, and Olympic weight-lifting gym.

 University Sports Clubs and Elite Performance

 With over 60 sports clubs and societies you truly can become an elite athlete in your chosen sport if you wish.
 There are clubs and teams in a wide variety of sports, such as ultimate frisbee, baseball, and American Football.
 If you are good enough, you might be able to compete against other institutions in the British Universities and Colleges Sport (BUCS) League.
 The Performance Squad is aimed at those targeting elite-level sport, helping young athletes to make and meet hard targets and long-term goals alongside their study, with access to the best sports facilities and equipment.